hopsoft/ellington/README.md

 We've found that drawing parallels to the physical world helps us reason more clearly about the complexities of software.

+The subway analagy isn't perfect but does provide enough terminology to express the major architectural components.

 ### Lexicon

 - **Context** - The passenger that will be riding our virtual subway.